Click & Invest

 Investec Wealth & Investment (Channel Islands) Limited (IW&I (CI));

 Appropriate controls are in place to manage conflicts of interest between the above parties.

-The Investec Wealth and Investment Ltd is a wholly owned subsidiary of Investec Bank plc.
+Investec Wealth and Investment Limited is a wholly owned subsidiary of Investec Bank plc.
 The business of the Investec Wealth & Investment group is managed independently of Investec Bank plc having autonomy over its affairs and the Investec Group management does not believe that this relationship creates a material conflict of interest.